Military Voting

 Returning Your Ballot by Email or Fax

-As an overseas civilian voter, you may be eligible to return your voted ballot by fax or email if you are located in an area designated as “imminent danger pay area” by the U.S. Department of Defense.
+As an overseas civilian voter, you may be eligible to return your voted ballot by email or fax if you are located in an area designated as an “imminent danger pay area” by the U.S. Department of Defense.

 You must sign a statement waiving your right to a secret ballot and affirming you are eligible to return your ballot electronically.